statisticalmodel/beautiful-jekyll/Bias.md

 ### Pitch
 Any discrimination based on any ground such as sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation shall be prohibited.
+\
 In the beginning of data usage, we all hoped that we could stop making biased assumptions.
 We hoped that data would guide us to a more just future.
 We have come to realize that it is not that easy.
 Datasets can be as biased as humans.
+\
-If you try googling Grandma, this is what you will find.
+If you google Grandma, this is what you will find.

 <img width="1427" alt="grandma" src="https://user-images.githubusercontent.com/15735938/109858299-ede4e000-7c5b-11eb-8648-b9fd9bfedf75.png">

-This picture is not a diversity enough representation of grandmas on a global scale.
-This is because there is no governance over data-input to ensure that it's diverse and accurate.
+This pictures is not a divers enough representation of grandmas on a global scale.
+A reason for this is that there is no governance over data-input to ensure that data is diverse and accurate.
 If you use this data to make decisions about grandmas, your results are going to be biased.
 This is a clear example, but what about your data?
 Do you know that it is not biased?
 \
 \
-In the infamous event of 2015, Google built a classification model that classified African-Americans as gorillas.
+In the infamous event of 2015, Google built a classification model that classified [African-Americans as gorillas](https://www.wsj.com/articles/BL-DGB-42522).
 This was not the work of trolls, it was the work of a biased dataset.
 **Data can not understand cultural sensitivity or what is offensive to us as humans.**
 \